velio/dotnet-extensions/README.md

 # dotnet-extensions
-Libraries with extension methods for many of .NET types.
+Extension methods for some of the .NET types.